Annelöv: Background and History

-Service and Accommodation
+Overview

 The closeness to nature and animals is a hallmark of Annelöv and its surroundings.
 There are several nice walks around and within Annelövs village that can be used for recreation and exercise.
 10 minutes away is also Barsebäcks resort with golf course and country walks.

 Annelövs village has a population of about 850 inhabitants.
 The village school collaboration - Annebro which is an amalgamation of the school grounds and Annelöv Dösjebro.
 Kavlinge stands as the principal of the school but Annelöv included in Landskrona city.
 The environment in and around schools is also utilized in the teaching which also creates quality.

 The train station is only 2 km from the village center Annelöv, departures are frequent with 1-2 times per hour in both directions towards the Lund / Malmö and Landskrona / Helsingborg.
 Commuting time to Lund is about 15 minutes and Malmö 25 minutes.
 Bicycle and pedestrian paths to the station and between the villages located far from traffic, which creates a good and safe road.
-In Annelöv is a pizzeria that also offers some groceries.

 The villages have some leisure activities to offer including two highly active compounds Equestrian Association in Annelöv with its own riding stables / paddock, and arrangement of a number of major competitions and in Dösjebro Football Association who have a strong commitment.
 In Annelöv is also an active bowls club and a Tennis Club.
 Even in nearby villages Kävlinge / Hofterup / Löddekopinge all only 10 minutes away offers a very wide range of leisure activities.
 Center Syd shopping center with its large marketplace is only 7 minutes away.
 The distance to Landskrona is less than 20 km and to Lund just over 20 km.
+In Annelöv is a pizzeria that also offers some groceries.